EchoLinkTech/EchoLinkService/README.md

 ## EchoLink

-EchoLink is LinkedIn on blockchain with verified school, work, and skill
+EchoLink is LinkedIn on blockchain with verified education, jobs, and skills

 ### For Hiring Companies